elm-tooling/elm-tooling-cli/docs/spec.md

 - …collaborators on your project can get the correct versions
 - …your CI and build pipelines can get the correct versions

-(…with the help of tools that read `elm.tooling.json`.)
+(…with the help of tools that read `elm-tooling.json`.)

 (\*) For Elm applications, you also need to specify the Elm version in `elm.json`.
 For Elm packages, you specify a _range_ of compatible Elm versions in `elm.json`. `elm-tooling.json` keeps things simple by always specifying the elm version itself.
+(This also supports the more uncommon case where you have an `elm-tooling.json` but no `elm.json`.)

 For example, the following means that the project uses elm 0.19.1 and elm-format 0.8.3: